University and college rivalry: Universities

 King's College London and University of Bradford also have a departmental rivalry.
 King's College London's War Studies department faces Bradford University's Peace Studies department, in an annual football match for the 'Tolstoy Cup'.
 The rivalry between 'War' and 'Peace' studies teams is one of the great sporting rivalries, being featured at number four on the Financial Times list of "Great College Sports Rivalries".

 Lancaster University and University of York have a rivalry which has lasted since the formation of the universities at similar times in the 1960s.
-There is an annual sports competition between the university named the Roses Tournament, which takes its name after the 15th Century civil war between the House of York and the House of Lancaster.
+There is an annual sports competition between the university named the Roses Tournament.
+The name derives from the War of the Roses, and English civil war fought in the 15th century between the House of York and the House of Lancaster.
 The first event was held in 1965 and has been an annual tradition ever since.

-Northumbria University and Newcastle University have a rivalry based upon the close geographical relationship attributed between both universities, with Northumbria University being situated extremely close to the older Newcastle University in Newcastle upon Tyne.
+Northumbria University and Newcastle University, both in Newcastle upon Tyne, have a rivalry based upon the extreme geographical proximity between them.
 In 1994 the Stan Calvert Cup was instituted as a multi-sport competition between the two universities; but in 2018 Newcastle University decided to withdraw from the cup for the foreseeable future.

-University of Liverpool and Liverpool John Moores University have a rivalry being the cities two principal universities with the battle for the 'varsity cup' taking place every year when over 1,000 students from both universities compete in over 15 different sports.
+University of Liverpool and Liverpool John Moores University have a rivalry: they are the city's two principal universities; there is a battle for the "Varsity Cup" every year when over 1,000 students from both universities compete in over 15 different sports.

 University of Essex and University of East Anglia have an annual competition known amongst the students as "Derby Day", as well as competing academically.